INFINITE

 Each method was designed to investigate TikTok in an entirely balanced way – objectively documenting how children actually use it, and exploring both the positive and negative roles it plays.
 You can see much more detail on this – the questions asked, stimulus used, analysis conducted – in the methodology annex.
 This report presents a representative reflection of what we found, with appropriate weighting given according to what we saw and heard.

-ConnectLive is a research tool we developed that enables us to gather granular usage data of every minute that a child spends on each app on their phone.
+ConnectLive is a research tool, that we developed in partnership with the 5Rights Foundation, which enables us to gather granular usage data of every minute that a child spends on each app on their phone.
 It also can be used to prompt short surveys so we can measure the impact of a scrolling session on things like wellbeing or cognitive performance.

-In this report: Data from a pilot study of ConnectLive conducted in xx 2026 with 23 children across the UK
+In this report: Data from a pilot study of ConnectLive conducted in January 2026 with 21 children across the UK

 Data donation